shengyanli1982/events/README.md

 > [!TIP]
 > The `OnceWithTopic` and `Once` methods will be executed only once, if you want to execute them multiple times, you need to register them multiple times.
 >
-> There have another way to execute them multiple times, you can use `ResetOnceWithTopic` and `ResetOnce` methods to reset them.
+> There have another way to execute them again, you can use `ResetOnceWithTopic` and `ResetOnce` methods to reset them.
 >
 > The `ResetOnceWithTopic` and `ResetOnce` methods are wrapper for `OnceWithTopic` and `Once` methods, they will get the function first, and then register it again.